brandur/sorg/content/nanoglyphs-drafts/015-ruby-typing.md

 title = "Bladerunner Day, Ruby Type Signatures, Typing at Stripe"
 +++

 Over the years, I've learnt to take stories about San Francisco with a grain of salt.
 It's an old city with a deep history and an outsized cultural presence, and something about that, along with a citizenry with a flair for the dramatic, produces stories exaggerated to an extent that they're flirting dangerously with fiction.
-A coyote spotting will occasionally lead to so many bewildered posts on social media and Reddit threads that you'd think we were facing the return of the [Beast of Gévaudan](https://en.wikipedia.org/wiki/Beast_of_G%C3%A9vaudan).
+A coyote spotting in a city park will occasionally spark so many flabbergasted posts on social media and Reddit threads expressing pure incredulity that you'd think we were facing the imminent return of the [Beast of Gévaudan](https://en.wikipedia.org/wiki/Beast_of_G%C3%A9vaudan).

 But with that said, there is the occasional story that's true, and borders on the unbelievable without the helping hand of hyperbole.
 You've probably already heard about San Francisco's [Bladerunner 2049 day](https://www.youtube.com/watch?v=h9ZUtFQZbq4) a few weeks ago as it was startling enough to make international news.
 I come from a city where it's normal to have a few days a year of -35C temperatures, and which will once in a while see storms that produce car-and-roof-wrecking golf ball sized hail, but in terms of extraordinary atmospheric phenomena, I've never seen anything like it, and don't expect to again.